 Dear [First Name],

 This is a reminder that your timesheet is due today, [Date].
 Please complete and submit your timesheet before the end of business hours.
 Failure to submit your timesheet on time may result in late payment.
-If you have any questions please contact your supervisor.
+If you have any questions, please contact your supervisor.

 Best Regards